mousepawmedia/calikocat/BUILDING.md

 ## Building and Linking Dependencies

 CalikoCat relies on CPGF, PawLIB, and Eigen.
-The default behavior of the build system is to look for MousePaw Games' `libdeps/` and `pawlib/` repositories, cloned parallel to this repository's main folder.
+The default behavior of the build system is to look for MousePaw Media' `libdeps/` and `pawlib/` repositories, cloned parallel to this repository's main folder.
 Simply run `make ready` in each of those repositories before building this one.
 (This is our default for company development environments.)